Editorial Integrity

 Do I need to be a real estate professional to use cost segregation?

-No, but your ability to use the deduction may depend on passive activity rules.
-IRS Publication 527 states that rental real estate activities are generally passive unless the taxpayer qualifies as a real estate professional.
-IRS Publication 925 and IRS Topic 425 explain how passive activity losses may be limited, disallowed for the current year, and carried forward.
+No, but the ability to use the deduction may depend on passive activity rules.
+Rental real estate activities are generally passive unless the taxpayer qualifies under specific rules.
+Investors should have a CPA review whether the deduction can be used in the current year or carried forward.

 Is cost segregation the same as bonus depreciation?